CBeri9496/Splunk_SPL/README.md

 I am not adding fields now.
 Tomorrow after data pushed to summary_index I'll add adding fileds option.
 This approach is to understand the difference between adding fileds and without adding fileds on the summari indexing.

-I noticed that the report job is not creating at exactly 11:00AM CST.
+And also, I've noticed that the report job is not creating at exactly 11:00AM CST.
 So I made changes on the report schedule.
 I removed scheduled window as 'No window'.
 Hopefully this will help to create/run the job at 11:00AM CST.